dsobral/ADER/material/complex/tutorial2.md

 ##
 ```

-# Exploring general characteristics of the raw data

-Before we go further in the analysis, it's good practice to inspect the general characteristics of the data.
-This will allow us to make informed choices on further analysis steps, as well as prevent mistakes.

 For convenience, we separate the table in two: one containing the counts for all samples (columns 2 to 7), and another containing only the list of gene names (column 1).